Miami Engineering License Defense Lawyer

 - Engaging in fraud, negligence, incompetence, or misconduct in your engineering practice.

 The Florida Administrative Code also regulates professional engineering.
 Under Rule 61G15-37.001, the FEMC must review complaints against professional engineers and make determinations about their legitimacy.
 Specifically, within 30 days of receipt of a complaint, the FEMC must determine whether a complaint has legal grounds.
-When a complaint is found to be legally sufficient, the FEMC must provide a copy of the complaint to the engineer or the engineer’s attorney.
+When a complaint is found to be legally sufficient, the FEMC must provide a copy of the complaint to the engineer or the engineer’s lawyer.

 If you’re an engineer and you’ve been accused of a professional violation, you shouldn’t have to handle your defense on your own.
-Contact a Miami criminal defense attorney at the law offices of Ratzan & Faccidomo, LLC.
+Contact a Miami criminal defense lawyer at the law offices of Ratzan & Faccidomo, LLC.

 At Ratzan & Faccidomo, LLC, we understand how important your professional reputation can be to your livelihood.
 When you’re facing disciplinary proceedings, it’s extremely important to have experienced legal counsel on your side.
-Our dedicated Miami license defense attorneys can examine your case and discuss options for your defense today.
+Our dedicated Miami license defense lawyers can examine your case and discuss options for your defense today.
 Contact us to learn more about how we assist professional clients in South Florida.